 Injured people can suffer a huge financial loss when the at-fault driver’s insurance policy is maxed out before medical bills are paid.
 Here are some of the ways to minimize the loss.

 There have been some cases in which we have been able to negotiate a personal payment by the at-fault driver, in addition to the maximum available insurance.

-While you may have the right to file a lawsuit against the at-fault driver and ask for a personal payment, this method is rarely successful.
-Most people who have assets that could be liquidated to cover your medical bills and damages are likely to have had sufficient insurance to protect their assets.
+While you may have the right to file a lawsuit against the at-fault driver and ask for personal payment, this method is rarely successful.
+Most people who have assets that could be liquidated to cover their medical bills and damages are likely to have had sufficient insurance to protect their assets.